Nested async/await in Rust: Desugaring and assembly

 dec qword ptr [rdi] ; Decrement the reference count for unit

-jne .LBB58_14 ; The reference count is not 0, do not deallocate the unit
+jne .LBB58_14 ; The reference count is not 0.
+Do not deallocate the unit

 .LBB58_12: